 Science plays key roles in solving problems of global and local concern.
 But science never is the only force at work.
 Increasingly, science and expertise face stiff competition for influence.
 This module focuses on science when it is put to use in solutions.
-We concentrate on engagement between scientists and others within communities of interest coming together to solve problems.
+We concentrate on engagement between scientists and others within communities of interest coming together to solve problems in the human sciences.
 Think climate change, pandemics, earthquake prediction, or collapse of biodiversity as problems of global concern; or, air quality, water supply, nutrition, or pest control as problems of local concern.
 In this module, we explore the forces that can constrain or enhance science in these engagements.
 We investigate ways scientists can improve their effectiveness when engaging.
 We’ll ask if better engagement can circle around to improve science itself.

 There’s more to science than data and hypotheses.
 There’s more to the life of scientists than time at the lab bench.